 Agnieszka Holland’s political biopic gives us a good idea why the courageous, principled and humanitarian Welsh journalist and Stalin whistle blower Gareth Jones is not a household name.
 Her job with Mr Jones is to show us the irony of this situation and the topical relevance of this life of frustration spent screaming the truth to power and deaf ears.
 In this, and in recreating the paranoia of the early years of the Communist surveillance state, Holland succeeds, even if the tension is more cerebral than visceral.
-Working from a script by first-time writer Andrea Chalupa, whose meticulous research is all the screen, at times the 140-minute film feels plodding, losing sight of the human story for the historic facts – and confusing attempts with George Orwell – to put them in perspective.
+Working from a script by first-time writer Andrea Chalupa, whose meticulous research is all on the screen, at times the 140-minute film feels plodding, losing sight of the human story for the historic facts, and confusing attempts with George Orwell, to put them in perspective.

 From 1932 to 1934 the entrenched despot of the Soviet Union, Joseph Stalin, was way ahead of Adolf Hitler (who had only been elected chancellor in March 1933) in the mass murder tally.
-His self-induced starvation policy, the Holodomor, was not introduced to force the recalcitrant farmers of the Ukraine to collectivise their properties but to kill them.
+His self-induced starvation policy, the Holodomor, was not only introduced to force the recalcitrant farmers of the Ukraine to collectivise their properties but to kill them.

 This was all, of course, covered up.
 In 1933, as today, the Soviet Union’s propaganda machine was too highly developed to be undone by Gareth Jones (James Norton), a 27-year-old former foreign affairs adviser to a befuddled David Lloyd George (Kenneth Cranham).
 Jones’ claim to fame at that point is that he was the first foreign journalist to share a plane ride with Hitler.
 Less than a year later, he would be, even before Vasily Grossman or Arthur Koestler, the first – and only – person trying to tell the world about the Holodomor.